cbatrouni/DataMiningFinalProject/README.md

 # DataMiningFinalProject
-This is the Data Mining Final Project for Claude Batrouni, William Shrewsbury, Romel Hakin, and Kevin Yagar
+This is the Data Mining Final Project for Claude Batrouni, William Shrewsbury, Romel Hakim, and Kevin Yagar

 Welcome to our Data Mining Final Project!